 - In-services on the development of sensory processing, handwriting and motor skills.

 Our therapists are trained in the latest technology, intervention programs and techniques.
-We provide direct on-site clinical supervision and are in full compliance with all state and Medicaid in eduction requirements.
+We provide direct on-site clinical supervision and are in full compliance with all state and Medicaid education requirements.

 Who is served?